PrestonBlackburn/first-airflow-data-pipeline/README.md

 # first-airflow-data-pipeline
-An airflow EtLT pipeline for US census data
+An intro to airflow and EtLT pipeline for US census data

 ### Folders:
 Dags - Dags that were used in airflow